grpc/proposal/A71-xds-fallback.md

 string client_scope = 4;
 ```

-Adding this field will not require updating most CSDS clients as its value will
+Adding this field will not require updating most CSDS clients as any given
-be the same for all resources in most cases.
+resource will have only a single `client_scope` in most cases.

 ### Change xDS Bootstrap to handle multiple xDS configuration servers